G00398258/pands-project2021/README.md

 *Image Source: Ref [1]*

 The dataset was created by Sir Ronald Aylmer Fisher, a statistician and geneticist, and was first published in a report in 1936 entitled “The Use of Multiple Measurements in Taxonomic Problems” in the journal Annals of Eugenics.
-The dataset is sometimes referred to as Anderson's Iris dataset, as the data was collected by Edgar Anderson and not Fischer himself, and is also known as the Iris flower dataset.
+The dataset is sometimes referred to as Anderson's Iris dataset, as the data was collected by Edgar Anderson and not Fisher himself, and is also known as the Iris flower dataset.
 Fisher used a linear function to differentiate between the three different Iris species mentioned above based on the morphology of their flowers.
 150 samples are contained in the dataset, 50 from each of the three different species and the measurements were taken in centimetres.
-The data was recorded under 4 measurement attributes - Petal Length, Petal Width, Sepal Length and Sepal Width - as well as by the Class(Species) of flower.
+The data was recorded under 4 measurement attributes - Petal Length, Petal Width, Sepal Length and Sepal Width - as well as by the Class (or Species) of flower.
 *Refs: [3],[4],[7],[20],[22]*

 # **Data Source & Software Information:**